Budget Feasible Mechanisms: The Space of Budget Feasible Mechanisms

-We have made a first step here by considering mechanisms that respect the two additional conditions of anonymity~\cite{ADL09} and weak stability (similar to~\cite{DS08}).
+The characterization of budget feasible mechanisms with good approximation ratios naturally depends on the environment in which the mechanisms are implemented, or more concretely, the function we aim to optimize.
+In characterizations, we often introduce additional restrictions on our mechanisms which we then use as guidelines in their design or for complete characterization.
+We now consider mechanisms that respect the two additional conditions of anonymity~\cite{ADL09} and weak stability (similar to~\cite{DS08}).
 Informally, a mechanism is weakly stable if an agent doesn't hurt the rest when reducing her cost, and anonymous if its allocation rule does not depend on the agents' identities.

-\begin{definition*} An allocation rule $f$ satisfies anonymity if $i \in f(c_{i},c_{j},c_{-ij})$ implies $j \in f(c'_{i},c'_{j},c_{-ij})$ when $c'_{i}=c_{j},c'_{j}=c_{i}$. \end{definition*}
+\begin{definition} An allocation rule $f$ satisfies anonymity if $i \in f(c_{i},c_{j},c_{-ij})$ implies $j \in f(c'_{i},c'_{j},c_{-ij})$ when $c'_{i}=c_{j},c'_{j}=c_{i}$. \end{definition}~

-\begin{definition*} An allocation rule $f$ satisfies weak stability if for every $i,j \in f(c_{i},c_{-i})$, $c'_{i} \leq c_{i}$ implies $j \in f(c'_{i},c_{-i})$. \end{definition*}
+\begin{definition} An allocation rule $f$ satisfies weak stability if for every $i,j \in f(c_{i},c_{-i})$, $c'_{i} \leq c_{i}$ implies $j \in f(c'_{i},c_{-i})$. \end{definition}~

-\begin{theorem} Let $f$ be a budget feasible mechanism that is anonymous and weakly stable, and let $S = f(c)$ for some bid profile $c$.
-Then, for all $i\in S$ it must be that $c_{i} \leq B/|S|$. \end{theorem}
+Note that for the class of symmetric submodular functions, the proportional share mechanism respects these conditions.
+Furthermore, for symmetric submodular functions it seems quite reasonable that mechanisms with good approximation properties satisfy these conditions.
+The obvious question here is whether all budget feasible mechanisms for the symmetric submodular case take the form of the proportional share allocation rule. \begin{theorem} Let $f$ be a budget feasible mechanism that is anonymous and weakly stable, and let $S = f(c)$ for some bid profile $c$.
+Then, for all $i\in S$ it must be that $c_{i} \leq B/|S|$. \end{theorem}~